circlesystems/ForgeRock/README.md

 - **OAuth2 Client Secret** The OAuth 2.0 Client Secret
 - **OAuth2 Access Token Endpoint** The OAuth 2.0 access token endpoint.

+ ### The node provides 2 outcomes
+- Refresh Token
+- No Refresh Token

 ## Circle Save Token Node
 This node stores the refresh token in the Circle Service.